marcoobaid/docs/Docker/README.md

 - To modify ENTRYPOINT at runtime, use: `docker run --entrypoint sleep1 ubuntu-sleeper 10`

 ## Networking
+- Types:
-        - Default - default networks when first *installed*
+    - **Default** - default networks when first *installed*
-        - Bridge - private (internal) 172.17 range - used by containers when they are first created
+    - **Bridge** - private (internal) 172.17 range
+                 - Used by containers when they are first created
                  - We use port-forwarding to give access to containers from external network
-        - None   - Containers are not associated with any networks (internal/external)
+    - **None**   - Containers are not associated with any networks (internal/external)
-        - Host   - Containters are associated with host network.
+    - **Host**   - Containters are associated with host network.
 This means that all exposed ports are immediately accessible externally.
 - **User-Defined**
         - `docker network create --driver bridge --subnet 182.18.0.0/16` custom-isolated-network
         - docker network ls